DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 DePaul vs. Chicago State Betting Trends

-- DePaul has won three games against the spread this season, while failing to cover eight times.
+- DePaul has covered three times in 11 games with a spread this season.

 - Blue Demons games have hit the over five out of 11 times this season.

-- Chicago State has covered seven times in 18 games with a spread this year.
+- Chicago State has won seven games against the spread this season, while failing to cover or pushing 11 times.

-- A total of eight Cougars games this year have hit the over.
+- So far this season, eight out of the Cougars' 18 games with an over/under have hit the over.

 DePaul Futures Odds